SYBIL

 ALIENATION

 Humans evolved to do things.
 To hunt, gather, build, fight, create.
-The having of purposes, and the pursuing of them, is not incidental to human flourishing — it is constitutive of it.
-A world where all doing is automated may be a world where humans have no place.
-Not materially — the Sibyl can provide.
-Existentially.
+The having of purposes, and the pursuing of them, is constitutive of human flourishing.
+If all doing is automated, humans may have no place.
+Not materially, since the Sibyl can provide, but existentially.

 MISALIGNMENT